Servicemembers’ Group Life Insurance (SGLI)

 - Permanent (long-lasting) loss of use of both of your hands, feet, or eyes, or one hand and one foot, or one hand or foot and one eye

-How do I apply for SGLI Disability Extension?
+How do I apply for an SGLI Disability Extension?

 You’ll need to apply for the Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).

-To apply, fill out the SGLI Disability Extension Application and send it to the OSGLI address listed on the application.
+To apply, fill out the SGLI Disability Extension Application (SGLV 8715) and send it to the OSGLI address listed on the application.

 If you get approved, you’ll receive a notice 20 months after your separation date letting you know that your SGLI-DE will end and that you now have the option to pay a premium for Veterans’ Group Life Insurance (VGLI).